Deadline: June 1, 2020

-The Public Affairs Section of the U.S. Embassy Phnom Penh is pleased to announce the 2020-2021 Fulbright Competition for graduate fellowships study in the United States, including a Master’s or Doctoral degree.
-Fellowships are awarded on a competitive basis to qualified candidates under the auspices of the J. William Fulbright Foreign Scholarship Program and are subject to the availability of funding.
+The Public Affairs Section of the U.S. Embassy is pleased to announce the opportunity to compete for the 2021-2022 Fulbright Foreign Student Program for graduate study in the United States leading to a Master’s or Doctoral degree.
+Fellowships are awarded on a competitive basis to qualified candidates under the auspices of the J. William Fulbright Foreign Scholarship Program, subject to the availability of funding.

 The Fulbright Program was established in 1946 by the U.S. Congress as a means “to increase mutual understanding between the people of the United States and the people of other countries.”
 For more than sixty years the Fulbright Program has provided opportunities for foreign nationals to study, teach, and pursue research in the U.S.